SolarArbiter/solarforecastarbiter-api/datastore/README.md

 ## Testing
 A ``docker-compose.yml`` file is provided to start a database and apply the migrations for testing.
 Tests are written in python with pytest.

+Test values exist inside of the migration file `0016_test_data.up.sql`, it is a dump of the values tables of the database with the values from `sfa_api/demo/demo_data` loaded.
+To update this test data, run the docker container and an instance of the API and use the API to add new values.
+Then use the command `docker exec <Container ID> /usr/bin/mysqldump -u root --password=testpassword --no-create-info arbiter_data forecasts_values cdf_forecasts_values observations_values > 0016_test_data.up.sql` to dump a new copy of the values tables.

 - test_authorization.py contains tests for the role based access control procedures and functions including tests that ensure the user cannot access items for which they do not have permissions.